-Even though the WannaCry ransomware attack of 2017 didn’t result in stolen data, it’s classified as a personal data breach under the GDPR.
-The reason for this is because the ransomware attack used encryption to make personal data inaccessible to organizations.
+Even though the WannaCry ransomware attack of 2017 didn’t result in stolen data, it’s a GDPR personal data breach.
+The reason for this is the ransomware attack used encryption to make personal data inaccessible to organizations.

-In other words, any incident that involves personal data and could risk the rights and freedoms of a person should be treated like a data breach under the GDPR requirements –– and should be reported to the relevant authorities within 72 hours.
+In other words, any incident involving personal data that could risk the rights and freedoms of a person should be treated like a data breach under the GDPR requirements.
+And it should be reported to the relevant authorities within 72 hours.

-Now, a key point to note is that GDPR is not going to save you from a ransomware attack –– it’s a mechanism to reduce risk and protect data.
-Data residency and GDPR are linked, but they aren’t necessarily the same thing.
-Applying principles to data residency is important regardless of where your data resides, and further, know where your most important data is and how best to secure it, as a blanket approach cannot always be achieved.
+A key point to note is GDPR will not save you from a ransomware attack — it’s a mechanism to reduce risk and protect data.
+Data residency and GDPR are linked, but they aren’t the same thing.
+Applying principles to data residency is important regardless of where your data resides.
+Furthermore, know where your most important data is and how to secure it; a blanket approach cannot always be achieved.

 [Related Reading: What Is Ransomware?]